kanmear/EvM/README.md

 # EvM
-This is an interactive screensaver I made with Unity to learn it's dev environment.
+This is an interactive screensaver I made with Unity in my learning journey.
 It looks something like this:

 ![Alt Text](https://media.giphy.com/media/iOvB2WfLZj1ol2jtCn/giphy.gif)